hanquansanren/unified_doc_dataset/README.md

-# Weiguang Zhang's Mix-Doc dataset
+# Weiguang Zhang's Triple-Mix-Doc dataset
-My best practice of training large dataset using PyTorch.
+A pre-release version

 # Speed overview
 By following the tips, we can reach achieve **~730 images/second** with PyTorch when training ResNet-50 on ImageNet.
 According to benchmark reported on [Tensorflow](https://www.tensorflow.org/performance/benchmarks) and [MXNet](https://github.com/apache/incubator-mxnet/tree/master/example/image-classification), the performance is still competitive.